Yeztugo® (lenacapavir)

 PK DDI Evaluation

-Relevant LEN PK Data is presented in Table 1 below.
-For more information about the specific hormone therapy of interest, please refer to its product labeling.
+Relevant LEN PK data are presented in Table 1 below.
+For more information on the specific hormone therapy of interest, please refer to its product labeling.

 LEN PK